Convert Kilograms of Sugar to Tablespoons

 Kilograms and tablespoons are both units used to measure sugar.
 Keep reading to learn more about each unit of measure.

-One kilogram of sugar is equal to 1,000 grams, and there are 2.20462 pounds in one kilogram.
-A kilogram is a measure of sugar weight.
+One kilogram of sugar is equal to the weight of 1,000 grams, and there are 2.20462 pounds in one kilogram.

 The kilogram, or kilogramme, is the SI base unit for weight and is also a multiple of the gram.
 In the metric system, "kilo" is the prefix for thousands, or 103.
 Kilograms can be abbreviated as kg; for example, 1 kilogram can be written as 1 kg.